 If a player is deemed to be the instigator in a fight, the play will be reviewed by the Hockey League and may result in additional suspensions.

-If a fight or other incident is not witnessed by the commissioner, player discipline decisions will be made by the commissioner after talking with officials and referencing the penalties called on the play.
+If a fight or other incident is not witnessed by the commissioner, player discipline decisions will be made by the commissioner after obtaining details from officials, referencing the penalties called on the play, and security camera footage when applicable.

-Players leaving the bench during a fight will also be subject to suspensions, to be determined at the discretion of the Hockey League and Commissioner.
+Players leaving the bench during a fight will also be subject to suspensions (minimum of 1 game), to be determined at the discretion of the Hockey League and Commissioner.

-If a player fights during the last 3 games of the season, the player will be automatically ineligible for playoffs and the suspension will carry over into the next season, as applicable.
+If a player fights during the last 3 games of the season, the player will automatically be ineligible for playoffs and the suspension may carry over into the next season, when applicable.

-Any player who receives 4 minor penalties in one game will receive an automatic game misconduct penalty.
+Any player who receives 4 penalties in one game will receive an automatic game misconduct penalty.

-The Hockey League will not issue refunds for suspended players under any circumstances.
+The Hockey League will not issue refunds for suspended or banned players under any circumstances.

 Any failure to adhere to any player discipline order or these Player Disciplinary Rules will result in further penalties.